softpak/HOSE/README.md

 #Find some critical bugs in actual test.
 DO NOT use in your main servers for a short time.

 ####Minecraft Server with HSA.
-MPI failed.
-Now I use HSA instead.
-Please see HSAFoundation for further information.
+Now I will use NAG and HSA.
+Please see HSAFoundation and Numerical Algorithms Group for further information.

 *   It`s based on SpigotMC v1.8.3.
 And is compatible with v1.8.4 and below.
 See http://www.spigotmc.org/ for details.
 *   See https://code.google.com/p/aparapi/ for JAR and JNI builds.